-The Remington Model 1890 New Model Army revolver was manufactured from 1890 to 1896; wherein, it became the last single-action revolver manufactured by Remington.
+The Remington Model 1890 New Model Army revolver was manufactured from 1890 to 1896; wherein, it became the last single-action revolver manufactured by Remington under new ownership.
 Unit cost was $10.70 and only around 2,000 were produced.
-In its original form, it is one of the most sought-after of Remington handguns.
+In its original form, it is one of the most sought-after of Remington handguns in original form.
 The Remington Model 1890 New Model Army revolver was primarily used by Indian tribal police and one tribal policeman, it is said, used a Remington Model 1890 New Model Army revolver to dispatch Sitting Bull (“…police officer, Red Tomahawk, shot Sitting Bull in the head, and he dropped to the ground.” – Source: https://en.wikipedia.org/wiki/Sitting_Bull#Death_and_burial).

 The Remington Model 1890 New Model Army revolver came about after the production of a few Model 1888 transition revolvers with 5 3⁄4-inch barrel, called the “New Model Pocket Army.”
 Gone was the under-barrel “sail” and loading lever that was found in the 1858 and 1875 Remington New Army revolvers.
 The under-barrel was streamlined, and a case ejection rod was added.